Mohit Raina Was Stuck For 3 Days In July 26 Rains Of Mumbai

 The second season of the show showcases the struggles faced by the medical fraternity in the fictional Bombay General Hospital as the city suffers a deluge.

-Talking about the same, Mohit told IANS, “I had gone to Chembur to a college for a relative who had come to Mumbai for admission.
+Talking about the same, Mohit said, “I had gone to Chembur to a college for a relative who had come to Mumbai for admission.
 While returning from Chembur, I got stuck at Mumbai’s Carter Road area as heavy rains lashed the city”.

 He further mentioned, “As the water started swelling up, I took refuge from the rains in a cafe and was stuck there for 3 days.”